f/equiv/README.md

 Since you are a Ruby user, you already know *Sinatra*, but don't know the Python world.
 Just use `equiv` and it will find you the **Python equivalent of Sinatra**.
 ```
-eq install sinatra of python
+equiv install sinatra of python
 ```

 It finds the equivalent, and installs: